 - everything in one place – no matter what your many roles are every day, you can put everything in one place.
 I include my to-do list as a homemaker, homeschool mom, and work at home mom (and also our current project list at the #1965fixerupper).

-If you want an affordable printed planner option, grab the Homemaker’s Friend Daily Planner.
+If you want an affordable printed (hard copy, mailed to you) planner option, grab the Homemaker’s Friend Daily Planner.
 It is includes shopping lists, yearly/monthly calendars, task lists, project lists, etc. and it is worth it.

-I did create a very frugal & big printable pack that includes several planning pages along with journal pages, Bible study pages, and more.
+I do have a very frugal & big printable pack available that includes several planning pages along with journal pages, Bible study pages, and more.
 Check it out HERE.

 Homemaker’s Backyard Garden Journal – Planner & Tracker$5.00 Add to cart

 All About Teaching Language Arts For Homeschool Moms eBook$7.00 Add to cart

 The Ultimate MomLife Journal & Planner Printable Pack$5.00 Add to cart

 A Simple Advent Journey (back) to Jesus$5.00 Add to cart